martinthomson/alt-svcb/draft-thomson-httpbis-alt-svcb.md

 ~~~

-Clients can then consult the DNS, making HTTPS queries to this name in place of
+Clients can then consult the DNS, making HTTPS queries {{SVCB}} starting with
+this name.
+The alternative name is used in place of the name of the authority
+and using HTTPS records is mandatory, but the process otherwise follows normal
-the name of the authority.  {{use}} defines how this name is used in detail.
+HTTPS record resolution and connection procedures.  {{use}} defines how this
+name is used in detail.

+Future connections for requests to resources on the same server use HTTPS record
+resolution to the name of the authority, but are reprioritized if a successful
+connection was previously made to an alternative service.  {{reuse}} defines how
+this process works in more detail.

 ## Conventions and Definitions